uttamraghab/IPL-Data-Analysis/README.md

 -----------------------------------------------------------
 select batsman,bowler, count(ball)
 from ipl.deliveries
-#where bowler='BCJ Cutting' and batsman='DR Smith'
+#where bowler='SK Warne' and batsman='SR Tendulkar'
 group by batsman,bowler;